-All of the studies on attitudes towards car have been carried out with data from developed countries and there appears to be a lack of work with survey data from developing countries with the exception of a study by Van and Fujii (2011).
-They studied attitudes towards private car usage, but not purchase, across six Asian countries with the surprising result that attitudinal variables had significant effects on the behavioural intention to commute by car only in Japan, China and Vietnam but not in Indonesia, Thailand and Philippines.
-In their research, based on constructing attitudinal factors through principal component analysis and regression analysis, three main dimensions of attitudes towards car are proposed and referred to as Symbolic/affective, Instrumental and Social Orderliness.
+All of the studies on attitudes toward cars have been carried out with data from developed countries and there appears to be a lack of work with survey data from developing countries, with the exception of a study by Van and Fujii (2011).
+They studied attitudes toward private car usage, but not purchase, across six Asian countries, with the surprising result that attitudinal variables had significant effects on the behavioral intention to commute by car only in Japan, China, and Vietnam but not in Indonesia, Thailand, and the Philippines.
+In their research, based on constructing attitudinal factors through principal component analysis and regression analysis, three main dimensions of attitudes toward car are proposed and referred to as symbolic/affective, instrumental, and social orderliness.
 The latter one has been found only in this study with Asian data.
-It comprises of beliefs such as environmental friendliness, safety, altruism, quietness etc. While previous studies mention about instrumental factors of cars as the main reason of cars usage and ownership, Van and Fujii (2011) suggest that symbolic/affective factors play a more important role although, this factor could not be observed to be significant in some countries.
+It comprises beliefs such as environmental friendliness, safety, altruism, quietness, etc. Although previous studies mention instrumental factors of cars as the main reason for car usage and ownership, Van and Fujii (2011) suggest that symbolic/affective factors play a more important role, although this factor could not be observed to be significant in some countries.

-Given the apparent importance of attitudinal factors to explain car ownership, this study aims to close the lack of literature on attitudes in developing countries.
-In contrast to Van and Fujii (2011) we focus on car purchase decisions.
-Our primary objective is to understand whether attitudinal factors found in particular by Steg (2005) as well as by Van and Fujii (2011) can be observed to be of any importance, in particular of more importance than income level.
+Given the apparent importance of attitudinal factors in explaining car ownership, this study aims to address the lack of literature on attitudes in developing countries.
+In contrast to Van and Fujii (2011), we focus on car purchase decisions.
+Our primary objective is to understand whether attitudinal factors found by Steg (2005) as well as by Van and Fujii (2011) can be observed to be of any importance, in particular of more importance than income level.